9 minutes read

 • Physical security breaches: Physical security breaches can occur when sensitive data is lost or stolen, such as when a laptop or mobile device is stolen.

-Pandectes GDPR Compliance app for Shopify - Preventing and responding to data breaches- What you need to know - Hacked
+Pandectes GDPR Compliance app for Shopify stores - Preventing and responding to data breaches What you need to know - hacker

 7 Steps for responding to and investigating a data breach